The following is a guest post by Justin Butlion:

 You may notice major differences in bounce rate and pages per visit from specific channels which would indicate that you should try to better leverage these channels.

 The second method is to understand which traffic sources are bringing you your conversions.
-If you have Google events or a tool like Kissmetrics or Mixpanel set up then you can connect traffic which converts (downloads your eBook or subscribers to your blog) to their traffic sources.
+If you have Google events or a tool like Kissmetrics or Mixpanel set up then you can connect traffic that converts (downloads your eBook or subscribers to your blog) to their traffic sources.

 Understanding which traffic sources are bringing you conversions will help you understand where to spend your marketing budget and make the biggest increases to your overall conversion rates.